prajjwolmondal/quotablegoofs/README.md

 # quotablegoofs

-This is a Go webserver that will server as a backend from a couple of mobile apps that I'm developing.
+This is a Go webserver that will serve as a backend from a couple of mobile apps that I'm developing.
+My aim is not to use any frameworks and instead rely on native go modules for the server functionality.

 Currently these are the goals of this project:
 1. Provide jokes